zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-contrib-third-party-library.md

 ---
 PermaID: 1000204
-Name: Contrib Third Party Library
+Name: Dapper Contrib Library
 ---

-# Dapper.Contrib
+# Dapper.Contrib Library

 ## Overview
 Dapper.Contrib is a small library that you can add to your project which will extend IDbConnection interface with additional helper methods for CRUD operations, such as inserting, deleting, updating and getting records.